Different types of attribution

 Billy Grace offers its own deep learning-based multi-touch attribution model.
 At Billy Grace we call this Multi-touch Attribution (MTA).

-A deep learning-based multi-touch attribution model uses machine learning algorithms to analyze data from various sources, such as user behavior data, campaign data, and conversion data.
+A deep learning-based multi-touch attribution model uses machine learning algorithms to analyse data from various sources, such as user behaviour data, campaign data, and conversion data.
 MTA will assign credit to each touchpoint along the customer journey based on its relative contribution to the final outcome.

 This allows businesses to gain insights into how each touchpoint in the customer journey impacts conversions, sign-ups, or other goals.

-For example, if a potential customer clicks on a social media ad, clicks on an email link, and then makes a purchase after visiting the business's website, the model will assign credit to each touchpoint along the customer journey.
+For example, if a potential customer clicks on a social media ad, clicks on an email link, and then purchases after visiting the business's website, the model will assign credit to each touchpoint along the customer journey.
 This approach provides businesses with a more accurate understanding of the value of each touchpoint and allows them to optimize their marketing strategies accordingly.
-Visually, this would look like this:

 Evaluating day-to-day marketing performance